linkthedev90/Food-Finder/README.md

 # Food Finder
- Recipe Finder app powered by Java Springboot

 This is a Web Application I wrote that uses a food API ( provided by https://spoonacular.com/food-api ) to return items that match the Users search terms.
 The User can then click on a item to be taken to it's recipe page.

-You can access the app here -
+You can access the app here - https://linkthedev90.github.io/Food-Finder/

 ### Features
 ## Recipe Search By Title